AldaCL/AldaCL/README.md

 <h1 align="center">Hi 👋, I'm Aldair Cortés</h1>
 <h3 align="center">A passionate Data Engineer from Mexico.
 I am proficient deploying and maintaining projects in the GCP</h3>

-- 🔭 I am currently working at **The Port of Liverpool, a large retailer in Mexico** as a Data Engineer for the Customer Data Platform (CDP) where I am in charge of designing, developing new architectures and data pipelines, as well as microservices and robust data models.
+- 🔭 I am currently working at **El puerto de Liverpool, a large retailer in Mexico** as a Data Engineer for the Customer Data Platform (CDP) where I am in charge of designing, developing new architectures and data pipelines, as well as microservices and robust data models.

 - 🌱 I feel passionate about georeferenced data, and using GeoPandas to make usefull and atractive maps.
 As long as I'm a Telecommunications engineer, I always like to keep making proyects and contributions in this field, as example my Jupyter Notebooks: [Radiobroadcast population coverage Data Analysis Notebook](https://aldacl.github.io/radiobroadcast_data/)